 - ½ cup pumpkin puree

-- 1 tbsp pumpkin pie spice (or any combination of cinnamon, ginger, nutmeg, allspice or cloves to suit your taste)
+- 1 tablespoon pumpkin pie spice, (or any combination of cinnamon, ginger, nutmeg, allspice or cloves to suit your taste)

-- 2 tsp vanilla extract (or nut or maple extract*)
+- 2 teaspoon vanilla extract, (or nut or maple extract*)

 Instructions